 Active Transportation Plan

-Review the plan here.
+Progression of the plan

-The draft plan is intended to serve as a roadmap to more people feeling supported and comfortable making active transportation, like walking, cycling, and travelling by motorized scooter, a part of their lifestyle.
 Driving will continue to be an important way of getting around town.
 The draft plan recognizes the importance of vehicles in Sidney and aims to create balanced streets with space for all transportation modes.

 The draft plan was shaped by input received from a community survey in spring 2022, as well as meetings with stakeholders.
 It also reflects Sidney’s current infrastructure and policies such as the newly updated Official Community Plan and Climate Action Plan.